sarangmenon947/funfactsgeneratorapp/README.md

 ## Features

     Random Fun Fact Generation: Displays a random animal fact each time you click the "Generate Another Fun Fact" button.

     Simple Design: Clean and responsive user interface with a pleasant color scheme.
-    Easy Hosting on GitHub Pages: No setup required, just push to GitHub and enable GitHub Pages to share your app with the world.